Are you Drowning in Debt? Here’s How to Save Yourself

 1. Acknowledge the problem and research your options

-The first step to overcoming a problem is to admit that you have a problem in the first place.
+The first step to fixing your financial situation is to admit that you have a problem in the first place.
 Once you’ve faced your debt, you can start figuring out how to deal with it.
 Many great resources are out there to help you with this.
 Here are a few to help you get started:

 2. Form a plan